 - Select Image Numbering in the main menu

 - Select Change Filename

 - A keyboard submenu is displayed.

 - The input line contains the full file name.
-The four white numerals in the first group can be changed.
+The four characters marked in white in the first group can be modified.

 - Delete the four selected characters

 - Enter a new name of your choice (see p.
 51)

 - Confirm

-The change to a file name applies for all later pictures as well until a new change is made.
-The sequential number (second 4-digit group of numerals) will not be affected by the change; it can, however, be reset by creating a new folder.
+- The change to a file name applies for all later pictures as well until a new change is made.
+The sequential number (second 4-digit group of numerals) will not be affected by the change; it can, however, be reset by creating a new folder. - Lower case letters are unavailable.